Recommended children's booklists sorted by age or topic

 This is a beautiful picture book that explores the remarkable journey of the water cycle.
 From a few drops of rain in a little boy’s jar to the depths of the vast ocean and back to clouds in the sky above, wonderful water is given centre-stage in this gentle narrative that evokes awe at the sheer beauty and scale of nature’s systems.

-Non-fiction books about about rivers, coasts and water
+Non-fiction books about rivers

 Non-fiction